nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 You can play around with the timeline in the browser using [JSFiddle and the timeline-visualizer](https://jsfiddle.net/nytamin/rztp517u/)!
 :::

-The Timeline is stored by Sofie Core in a MongoDB collection.
+The Timeline is stored by Sofie&nbsp;Core in a MongoDB collection.
 It is generated whenever a user does a [TAKE](../dictionary#take-point), changes the [Next-point](../dictionary#next-point-and-lookahead) or anything else that might affect the playout.

-[Sofie Core](../dictionary#sofie-core) generates the timeline using:
+[Sofie&nbsp;Core](../dictionary#sofie-core) generates the timeline using:

 - The [Studio Baseline](../dictionary#baseline) \(only if no rundown is currently active\)
 - The [Showstyle Baseline](../dictionary#baseline), of the currently active rundown.